laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-14/day-2/lecture-materials/react-handling-events-and-input-flex.md

 }
 ```

-As discussed in the last lesson, we are using the spread syntax to include (spread) the current elements of the `todos` array within a new array literal, adding the new todo at the end.
+We are using the spread syntax to include (spread) the current elements of the `todos` array within a new array literal, adding the new todo at the end.

 <br><br>